Why Local Governments Are Vulnerable to Cyberattacks

 Data shows that currently, local officials are unaware of how to detect cyberattacks and lack the knowledge necessary to recover from ransomware.
 By hiring full-time cybersecurity employees or an IT support company and training employees in basic data security protocols, local governments can protect their data and boost their security.

 The motivation behind most cybercrimes is financial.
-The average cost of a small business breach is $120,000.
+The Ponemon Institute’s Cost of Data Breach Study found that the average public sector data breach cost $2.3 million, or $75 per record.
 Due to the lack of technology experts or skills among employees it can be hard to maintain security in small government, creating a longer response time to attacks and more unnecessary downtime.

 93% of all data breaches happen in user mailboxes.
 82% were from password breaches.
 With proper user training and further security measures, data breaches can be significantly reduced.
 Microsoft reports that 99% of account hacks are blocked by using a multi-factor authentication (MFA) and 95% of breaches were stopped by MFA & a Password Management Tool (2019 Verizon Data Breach Investigations Report).